PacktPublishing/Web-API-Development-with-ASP.NET-Core-8/samples/chapter18/Aspire/README.md

 * **ABP CLI**: ABP Framework has a CLI tool that can help you create and manage your ABP applications.
 You can use the CLI tool to create a new application, add a new module, add a new page, and so on.
 It can also help you to upgrade your application to the latest version of ABP Framework.

 ABP Framework is a free and open-source framework.
 You can use it to develop commercial applications without any restrictions.
-Volosoft also provides ABP Commercial, which adds more benefits on top of the free version, such as additional UI components and themes, more application modules, and a CRUD page generator.
+Volosoft also provides ABP Commercial, which adds more benefits on top of the free version, such as additional UI components and themes, more application modules, a CRUD page generator and so on.
 ABP Commercial also offers premium support and consulting services.

 Some of the application modules included in ABP Commercial are as follows:

-* **Account management**: This module provides a set of features for managing user accounts, such as user registration, login, and password reset.
+* **Account management**: This module provides a set of features for managing user accounts, such as user registration, login, password reset, and so on.

 * **CMS kit**: This module provides building blocks to create your own CMS.

 * **File management**: This module allows you to manage files in your application, including uploading, downloading, and organizing files in a hierarchical structure.

 * **Identity management**: This module provides out-of-the-box features for managing users, roles, and permissions.
-It also provides a UI for IdentityServer and OpenIddict.
+It also provides a UI for ``IdentityServer`` and ``OpenIddict``.

 * **Payment management**: This module provides integration with popular payment gateways, such as Stripe and PayPal.